 Overview

-statement allows you to filter out records in the working table that do not satisfy the specified conditions.
+The FILTER statement allows you to discard records in the intermediate result table that do not satisfy the specified conditions.

 <filter statement> ::= "FILTER" [ "WHERE" ] <search condition>